OfferZen-Community/developers-finance/README.md

-# Welcome to the developers finance guide :)
+# Welcome to the Developer Finance Guide :)

 ### How this repo currently works/was set up
 - This is a copy of the [docusaurus.io](https://www.docusaurus.io) getting started template.
 You'll see that the code hasn't been cleaned up yet and some of the placeholder images are lying around